A Roleplaying FC on Mateus.

 Traits--

 We believe in playing the rules to the people, not forcing people to follow set-in-stone rules.
-Traits are flexible bonuses that allow you to add on to your rolls, make your rolls easier to reach a certain number, or even give you just that little edge where your character would have it.
-A character well-versed in Gridanian plants might have a nice buffer to figuring out what a specific plant from the region is!A trait can also be a special ability that you'd like your character to have outside of their norm.
+Traits are transparencies to show what your character is capable of.
+A character well-versed in Gridanian plants might have a nice buffer to figuring out what a specific plant from the region is, for example.A trait can also be a special ability that you'd like your character to have outside of their norm.
 Do they have a cool special attack that comes with an extra oomph?
 Add it!
 These are all about transparency, so try to include everything and anything you can think of.We encourage positive and negative traits!
 Nobody is perfect, and playing to your negatives is as important as playing to your positives.
-The DM dictates what to add or subtract on a roll based on the situation if they're needed.
-But always feel free to ask to use an appropriate trait as well!A good rule of thumb: Two positives should come with at least one negative.
-But a negative trait doesn't always mean something negative will happen.
-They can help as much as they can hinder, and the same goes for a positive trait!With all this in mind, we want traits to add to a character and offer freedom.
-Just keep in mind a character too powerful might be asked to tone it down a little.
-(But that hasn't happened yet!)
+A negative trait doesn't always mean something negative will happen.
+They can help as much as they can hinder, and the same goes for a positive trait!A good rule of thumb: Two positives should come with at least one negative.With all this in mind, think of traits as a free-form personal skill sheet.

 Combat--